Brain Science Evolves Beyond Appearances – It’s A Process Not An Event

 Time, Dynamic Change, and Reality all matter more than ever.

-This Crossroads: Categorical Thinking or Data-Driven Critical Thinking
+Today’s Crossroads: Categorical Systems 1 Thinking or Data-Driven Systems 2 Critical Thinking

 Take a moment to see how disciplined, and creative thinking will encourage the likelihood of improved care for those afflicted with mind challenges.
 Solutions for these complex issues cannot find answers in added polemics – such as ‘biology vs psychology,’ or ‘feelings/affect vs thinking/cognition.’
 The next challenge introduces neuroscience discoveries, immunity, brain imaging, molecular biology, measurable biological data will add to the useful understanding applied for decades.
 These Core Guides provide a vision for thinking about next essential steps in data awareness.

-As de Bono says in his brief video below, we're now at a point of "Ebne" - Excellent but not enough.
-We're quite good now at the static "What is" - but daily find a deficit in DSM 5 evolution with "What can be."
-The current mind-identification process is dehumanizing and imprecise, at times.
-Let's move that complexity needle forward to improve outcomes.
-Critical Thinking will help all of us in mental health look a lot more like we know what we're doing.
+As de Bono says in his brief video below, we’re now at a point of “Ebne” – Excellent but not enough.
+We’re quite good now at the static “What is” – but daily find a deficit in DSM 5 evolution with “What can be.”
+The current mind-identification labels coding is dehumanizing, imprecise, and, in the light of modern neuroscience discoveries, antiscientific.
+Let’s move that complexity needle forward to improve outcomes.
+Critical Thinking will help all of us in mental health look a lot more like we know what we’re doing.

 Galileo Galilei | 1564 – 1642